Author: Selina Andersson

 Loving the Fox TX series of the same name?
-"Sleepy Hollow" fans can tour Westchester County's village of the same name and drop in (or drop out) at the famous Sleepy Hollow Cemetery.
+"Sleepy Hollow" fans can tour Westchester County's actual village and drop in (or drop out) at the famous, 85-acre Sleepy Hollow Cemetery.
 It's known for burying the very rich and very famous, including beauty magnate Elizabeth Arden; NY Public Library benefactors Brooke Astor and Andrew Carnegie; car scion Walter Chrysler and his later nemesis, labor leader and AF of L founder Samuel Gompers; author of "Legend of Sleepy Hollow" Washington Irving; and the local William Rockefeller.

 Orange County Has High Freak Out Hauntings

 Located at 107 Brookside Avenue, Chester, New York 10918 in who-knows-where Orange County, it is just 8 miles from the Woodbury Commons shopping outlet, where you can really freak out spending money.
-This Catskills scare-atorium has three separate fright zones, including our favorite "Butchers Revenge."
+This Catskills scare-atorium has 11 separate fright zones, including our favorite "Butchers Revenge."

 New York's Headless Horseman Attraction

 When it comes to Halloween scares, however, farther north in Ulster is the place to be -- whether you want to scream all night or just enjoy some Halloween activities.
-The Headless Horseman (845/339-2666), a hayride and haunted house at 778 Broadway, Route 9W in Ulster Park, NY 12487, has been named the #1 Haunted Hayride in the country by AOL Travel and we can see why.
+The Headless Horseman, a hayride and haunted house at 778 Broadway, Route 9W in Ulster Park, NY 12487, has been named the #1 Haunted Hayride in the country by AOL Travel and we can see why.